technet/brackets.clipbox/README.md

 * Capture both `Cut` and `Copy` operations.
 * Handle `Edit -> Cut` and `Edit -> Copy` menu actions.
 * Filter entries by search string.

+### Version History

+##### 0.2.0
+- Settings dialog, Now you can change number of history entries and customize shortcut key combinations. (__Note__: you need to restart brackets in order to apply new shortcut settings)
+- Seperated language specific strings to support localization.
+However it only supports English in this release.
+- Code cleanup

+##### 0.1.0

+Initial release with main functionality.